hal-uw/gpu_variability_sc22_artifact/sec5b_lammps/README.md

 |                            | GA10X cards, RTX 30X0 (X=5/6/7/8/9)   | `SM_86` `compute_86`                |

 ## Build Container Image
-Note that to successfully build this docker image and the necessary libraries/packages used for PageRank, you will need sudo access on the machine you are doing this work.
+Note that to successfully build this docker image and the necessary libraries/packages used for LAMMPS, you will need sudo access on the machine you are doing this work.
 Otherwise, the container image will fail to build.
 ```
 # Build container image